Just what is

-The three original band members were part of "Weed-Out!"
+The three original band members, Don Lawson, Debbie Wilhelm, and Pam Uhrig, were part of "Weed-Out!"

-(a volunteer-based program sponsored by The Park People of Milwaukee and Milwaukee
+volunteer-based program sponsored by The Park People of Milwaukee

-plants like garlic mustard from destroying the woodlands.
+plants like "garlic mustard" from destroying the woodlands.
+The

-having regular rehearsals.
-“The Garlic Mustard Pickers” was an obvious
+having regular rehearsals!
+“The Garlic Mustard Pickers” was the obvious

 choice for the band name!
 Our first “paid” gig was in December of 2003.